Minecraft-Mom/docs/content/en/protecting.md

 - `/cdisplay` - Create a display chest.

 <img src="/protection/1.jpg" width="640">

+## Persistant Mode
+Using the command `/cpersist` toggles persistant mode.
+Persistant mode makes whatever protection command you use apply to every chest you `Left Click` until persistant mode is turned off.
+This is useful for applying protection or adding another player to multiple chests without repeating a command.

 ## Allowing Players in Private Chest
 Each private chest can have various other players added to access the protecion using the `/cmodify` command.
 The owner of a chest cannot be removed from the protection.